breatheco-de/content/src/content/lesson/javascript-import.md

 ---

-> :point_up: This lesson is for users of WebPack and [ECMAScript Modules (ESM) syntax;](https://nodejs.org/api/esm.html).
+> ☝️ This lesson is for users of WebPack and [ECMAScript Modules (ESM) syntax](https://nodejs.org/api/esm.html).
 There is another way to work with modules using the [CommonJS syntax] (https://requirejs.org/docs/commonjs.html) that we will not cover.

 All of our JS code cannot be on the same file; that will make it hard to read and almost impossible to maintain.